 Yelven Oliver Sutton

-Yelven's great grandparents parents, George and Hannah Sutton arrived in Nelson aboard the Bolton (1842).
-In 1853 George bought sections 68 and 90 and part of 66 in Richmond (see map Reservoir Creek) from John Nixon, Magistrate.
-They lived in a little two-story building (Nixon's) with their family of 6, while building the "Selbourne" homestead (1850s).
+Yelven's great grandparents' parents, George and Hannah Sutton arrived in Nelson aboard the Bolton (1842).
+In 1853 George bought sections 68 and 90 and part of 66 in Richmond (see map of Reservoir Creek) from John Nixon, Magistrate.
+They lived in a little two-story building (Nixon's) with their family of six, while building the "Selbourne" homestead (1850's).
 “Selbourne” is named after the home near the village of East Meon, East Hampshire.
 Selbourne was located on Hill Street almost opposite Sutton Street.
 It was taken down in 1978 to make way for subdivision.
 George's eldest son, John, ran the family farm from the homestead block after father George moved to upper Queen Street in 1896.

 George Sutton initially planted hops on the property that he had brought over from England.
 The hop mill was located behind present day 167 Hill Street.
 At Easby Park opposite the Griffin pigsty, the Sutton family had the largest herd of pedigree Jersey milking cows in the District.

-Below the targets, tennis court, Griffins pigpen and cow shed the Sutton’s also had dug a large swimming hole in Reservoir Creek.
-This was located at the playground area of Easby Park.1 As a boy Yelven can recall catching eels, kokopu (“native trout”, bullies (“cockabullies”) and koura (“yabbies” or freshwater crayfish) near the swimming hole but the creek often went dry for approximately 6 weeks every year,2 as a result of the demand on water in the reservoir from a Richmond population of 700.
+Below the targets, tennis court, Griffin's pigpen and cow shed the Suttons also had dug a large swimming hole in Reservoir Creek.
+This was located at the playground area of Easby Park.1 As a boy Yelven can recall catching eels, kokopu (“native trout”), bullies (“cockabullies”) and koura (“yabbies” or freshwater crayfish) near the swimming hole, but the creek often went dry for approximately six weeks every year,2 as a result of the demand on water in the reservoir from a Richmond population of 700.
 Reservoir Creek is underground in pipes at this location.
 (Yelven thinks this occurred 1970).
-Yelven tells us that his father found two adzes on the bank above Selbourne and these went to Isel Park some 55 years ago.
+Yelven tells us that his father found two adzes on the bank above Selbourne and these went to the Nelson Provincial Museum some 55 years ago.
 Yelven remembers large populations of native pigeons (kereru) on the farm in his younger years.

 Yelven’s uncle, Herbert Sutton, ran the farm on sections 66 and 68 below Hill Street.
 Reservoir Creek flows through this area, now called Welsh Place and Alexandra Park.
 This was primarily a sheep farm that was sold to Putty Hurst who in turn sold the property to the Nelson Hospital Board in 1957.
 This area includes the present day location of the Alexandra Home for the elderly.3 Herbert Sutton’s home still stands today at 151 Hill Street.

-Yelven’s brother’s John and Victor4 (Sutton Bros.) farmed part section 79 below Salisbury Road where Reservoir Creek flows into the Waimea Estuary.
+Yelven’s brother’s John and Victor4 (Sutton Bros.) farmed part of section 79 below Salisbury Road where Reservoir Creek flows into the Waimea Estuary.
 This land (41 acres) was purchased from the Allport family in 1931.5 The Sutton farm was called “Mayroyd” and in addition to a few pigs there was a large milking herd of pedigree Jersey cows.
-In 1960 John observed Reservoir Creek “turning black” and with one swipe of large milk can filled it with whitebait.6 At the time of writing this story, John Sutton’s home still stood on Tasman District Council land across the road from Raeward Fresh.
-The new ASB Aquatic Centre now occupies part of the Mayroyd farm site
+In 1960 John observed Reservoir Creek “turning black” and with one swipe of large milk can filled it with whitebait.6 At the time of writing this story, John Sutton’s home still stood on Tasman District Council land across the road from Raeward Fresh (Salisbury Road roundabout).
+The Aquatic Centre now occupies part of the Mayroyd farm site